#LIVE2.0 #Review

 Braille is a unique mode of communication for the visually impaired as it provides a tactical system of raised dots that represent alphabetic and numerical symbols for the blind and partially-sighted people.
 The six dots present in the Braille card represent each letter, number, even musical and mathematical symbols.

 The UN Convention on the Rights of Persons with Disabilities (CPRD) has also stated its significance in education, freedom of expression and opinion, access to information, and social inclusion for those who use it.
-Realizing the importance of Braille amongst the general masses is the first step of fostering more accessible and disability-inclusive societies.
+Realizing the importance of Braille amongst the general masses is the first step in fostering more accessible and disability-inclusive societies.

 Here at IrisVision, we consider the disabled as not just an important but an integral part of any productive society.
 Upholding the virtues that stay true to our mission of helping the vision impaired community to See Clearly, Live Fully!
 With this mission; IrisVision an unmatched low vision solution was introduced to the world that was less invasive and more affordable.

-Developed by leading vision scientists in the U.S., backed by top vision institutions such as the National Eye Institute (NEI) grant, and validated by eye specialists at John Hopkins University, IrisVision combines the latest mobile virtual reality (VR) system and a customized smartphone qualifying it as the top breakthrough technology,
+Developed by leading vision scientists in the U.S., backed by top vision institutions such as the National Eye Institute (NEI) grant, and validated by eye specialists at John Hopkins University, IrisVision combines the latest mobile virtual reality (VR) system and a customized smartphone qualifying it as the top breakthrough technology.

 The team behind IrisVision is working relentlessly to change the conversation around blind and partially sighted peoples’ everyday lives.
 Paving the way for a brighter and clearer future for the vision impaired, helping them regain their independence.
 Our efforts have been recognized by global platforms and have been awarded as the World Changing Idea for 2020 by Fast Company.